mariodavid/mariodavid.github.io/_drafts/cuba-on-cloud-foundry.md

 ### Get ready to go via Pivotal Web Services
 So let's get started with Cloud Foundry.
 To do so, i have created a free acc. at [Pivotal Web Services](https://run.pivotal.io/), the Pivotal CF Cloud offering, which let's me play with CF for 2 month for free.
+Selecting PWS for CF is just out of convenience reasons, so if you want to try it in your own datacenter (via OpenStack or VMWare vShpere) or on AWS EC2 instances, feel free to do so.

 After creating the acc. and installing their [CLI](http://docs.run.pivotal.io/cf-cli/) you are ready to login via the command line: